ohadch/ohad-dev-blog/content/posts/scheduling-api-requests-with-prefect-part-1.md

 The tab in the middle that shows '1' is the `Completed` tab.
 It shows the flow runs that ended in `Completed` state.

-Now, let's see how we can schedule this flow to run every day at 9:00 AM.
+In the [next post](/posts/scheduling-api-requests-with-prefect-part-2/), we will learn how to schedule our flow to run every day at 9:00 AM.

-## Understanding Prefect Deployments

-In the previous section, we have created a Prefect flow and ran it as a local process.
-However, it does not